The FutureEverything Story: Introduction

 The FutureEverything Story: Part 1

 The significance of FutureEverything is evident in the number of initiatives and artists it influenced and supported across thirty years.
-This first part of The FutureEverything Story traces the organisation's emergence from 1995 to 2009 – from its beginnings as Futuresonic to its establishment as a leading cultural organisation working at the interface of art, technology and society.
+This first part of The FutureEverything Story traces the organisation's emergence from 1995 to 2009 – from its beginnings as Futuresonic to its establishment as a leading cultural organisation working at the interface of art, technology and society, including highlights such as Mobile Connections and Environment 2.0.

 The FutureEverything Story: Part 2